MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ### Threat detection

 Microsoft Entra ID Protection can help you detect, investigate, and remediate identity-based risks.
-For more information, see [What is Azure Active Directory Identity Protection?](/azure/active-directory/identity-protection/overview-identity-protection).
+For more information, see [What is Identity Protection?](/azure/active-directory/identity-protection/overview-identity-protection).

 Threat detection can take the form of reacting to an alert of suspicious activity or proactively searching for anomalous events in activity logs.
 User and Entity Behavior Analytics (UEBA) in Microsoft Sentinel makes it easy to detect suspicious activities.
 For more information, see [Identify advanced threats with UEBA](/azure/sentinel/identify-threats-with-entity-behavior-analytics).